-Half-way through the European Parliament mandate, several European Civil Society Organisations reflect on what the Parliament had achieved in the past 2 and a half years, and to check up on the progress made against politicians’ promises and citizens’ demands.
+Now that we are in the midst of the 2019 European Elections, several European Civil Society Organisations reflect on what the Parliament had achieved in the past 5 years, and to check up on the progress made against politicians’ promises and citizens’ demands.

 The Parliamentary term 2014-2019 has been very active on the field of waste.
 With the transition towards a circular economy at the centre of current environmental debates, the chamber has discussed and set its own position regarding the revision of four waste-related Directives.
 It has approved several own initiative reports, finalised the trilogies, and approved the so-called ‘Plastic Bags Directive’, aimed at significantly reducing the use of single-use plastic bags.